TinyAngryKitten/ContinuaBLE/readme.md

 # Running
 ## iOS
-to start this project open iosApp/iosApp.xcworkspace in xcode and run the app on a physical device.
+To start this project open iosApp/iosApp.xcworkspace in xcode and run the app on a physical device.
+You will likely also need to sign the project yourself before it can be run.

 ## Android
 Open the project in android studio and run it on a physical device,